warroyo/tmc-tap-eks-guide/README.md

 ```

-## Setup a hosted zone
+### Setup a hosted zone

-if you do not already have a zone in route53 follow these steps.
+If you do not already have a zone in route53 follow these steps.

 ```
 aws route53 create-hosted-zone --name "tapmc.<yourdomain>.com." --caller-reference "external-dns-test-$(date +%s)"